mitsuhiko/lucumr/2011/1/22/python-the-web-and-little-things.rst

 the standard library now accept Unicode where Unicode was not necessarily the best idea.
 However at the same time there is also a lot of opportunity now to drive things forward.
-The fact that urllib on Python 3 is unexpected means that we will probably see some actual working IRI libraries.
+The fact that urllib on Python 3 is behaving unexpected with regard to Unicode and bytes means that we will probably see some actual working IRI libraries.

 The problem there however is that a direct port of `Werkzeug
 <http://werkzeug.pocoo.org/>`_ to Python 3 is very unlikely.
 To make a